Department of Education

 This course is designed for students who have completed Teaching Reading in the Content Areas: Part I (EDUC 658).
 Through performance assessment, participants will demonstrate competency in using reading and writing strategies, assessments, vocabulary-building strategies, comprehension and special-needs adaptations.
 The reading/teaching behaviors the secondary teacher candidate should be able to demonstrate as a result of taking both reading courses are knowledge of seminal and contemporary theory, research and wisdom of practice; modeling and analysis; and protected practice.

-Accommodating Special Needs in ECE
+Accommodating Special News in Early Childhood Education

 For teacher candidates, this course offers the history of early childhood special education, the basic characteristics of various disabilities, child development, and addressing needs of young children with disabilities in literacy, math, cognition, social development and play.

-Mathematics Processes in ECE
+Mathematics Processes in Early Childhood

-Science Processes in ECE
+Science Processes in Early Childhood

 Exploration of science processes in the early childhood years, using an experiential, reflective, and expressive approach.
 Students will practice teaching science in their field placements.
-This course reflects the UMBC Department of Education's Conceptual Framework, NAEYC professional standards, and MSDE professional standards.
+This course reflects the UMBC Department of Education┐s Conceptual Framework, NAEYC professional standards, and MSDE professional standards.

 Instructional Strategies for Teaching Problem-Solving in Social Studies